singhanmolpreet/anmolpreetsingh.github.io/README.md

 # Anmolpreet Singh

 ## About
 I am Anmolpreet Singh, a 19 year old dreamer looking to succeed in Technology Industry.
-I find Computers, Coding and Artificial Intelligence quite fascinating and look to make it a career.
+I find Computers, Coding and Artificial Intelligence quite fascinating and looking to make it a career.

 ## Academic History